-The Republic of Chad (Republique du Tchad) is a landlocked country in the heart of Africa (Central Africa) just at the south of Libya.
+The Republic of Chad is a landlocked Central African country just at the south of Libya.
 The Republic of Chad was named after Lake Chad which is the most significant water body in the Sahel.
-The Republic of Chad shares borders with the Republic of Sudan to the east, the Republic of Niger to the west, the Republics of Cameroon and Nigeria to the southwest and the Republic of Libya to the north.
+The Republic of Chad borders the Republic of Sudan to the east, the Republic of Niger to the west, the Republics of Cameroon and Nigeria to the southwest and the Republic of Libya to the north.

-The Republic of Chad has a total land area of about 1,284,000 squared kilometers and a population of about 11 million people with the population growth rate around 2.6%.
-Only about 28% of the total Chadian population live in urban areas.
-Majority of the population live in rural areas.
+The Republic of Chad has a total land area of about 1,284,000 squared kilometers and a population of about 16.5 million people.
+Chad's population growth rate hovers around 2.6%.

 However, despite the abundance of natural resources in Chad today, the Republic of Chad remains one of the poorest countries in Africa.
-Republic of Chad has one of the worst literacy rates in all of Africa.
-The literacy rate in Chad today is around 25.7% for the total population with the female literacy rate around 12.8%.
-In other words, just about 25.7% of the total population of Chad above age 15 can read and write.
-Only about 12.1% of females above age 15 can read and write which is very bad compared to other African countries.
+Republic of Chad has one of the worst literacy rates on the continent.
+The literacy rate in Chad today hovers around 25.7% for the total population with the female literacy rate around 12.8%.
+In other words, just about 25.7% of Chad's population (above age15) can read and write.
+Also, just about 12.1% of Chad's female population (above age 15) can read and write which is very bad compared to other African countries.

-Although the southern parts of Chad are tropical, the northern parts are mostly deserts with inadequate supply of portable water.
-The improper waste disposal and poor practices including poor farming practices especially in the rural areas contribute greatly to land and water pollution and also desertification.
+The southern parts of Chad are generally tropical.
+However, the northern parts are mostly desert with inadequate supply of portable water.
+Poor farming practices, improper waste disposals, deforestation, etc. contribute greatly to land and water pollution and also desertification.

-Despite the numerous HIV/AIDS awareness campaigns, more than 210,000 people were living with HiV/AIDS in 2009 with about 11,000 deaths recorded within the same year.
+Despite the numerous HIV/AIDS awareness campaigns, more than 210,000 Chadians were living with HiV/AIDS in 2009 with about 11,000 deaths recorded within the same year.
 Although the northern parts are somehow spared, the southern parts of Chad remains one of the malaria killing zones in Africa today.
-Diarrhea, schistosomiasis, animal contact diseases such as rabies, and several other diseases continue to threaten people in this part of the world.
+Diarrhea, schistosomiasis, animal contact diseases such as rabies, and several other diseases continue to threaten people in this part of Africa.

-Due to its geographic location, violence in neighboring countries easily spread to Chad making Chad one of the few unstable countries in Africa today.
-Political and ethnic violence are very common with women and children often being the target group.
-In his numerous attempts to overthrow the current Chadian president, Chad's violent neighbor Omar Al-Bashir the president of North Sudan often sponsors several rebel groups to destabilize the region.
+Due to its geographic location, violence in neighboring countries easily spread to Chad making Chad one of the few very unstable countries in Africa today.
+Political and ethnic violence are very common with women and children (including child soldiers) often being the target group.
+In his numerous attempts to overthrow the former Chadian president, Chad's violent neighbor Omar Al-Bashir ,the then president of Sudan, sponsored several rebel groups to destabilize the region.

-Like most other poor countries in Africa, poor leadership and corruption continue to tear the beautiful Republic of Chad into pieces.
+Like most other poor countries in Africa, poor leadership and corruption continue to tear Chad apart.